mongodb/mongo/docs/fail_points.md

 ## Configuring and Waiting on Fail Points

-Fail point configuration involves chosing a "mode" for activation (e.g., "alwaysOn") and optionally providing additional data in the form of a BSON object.
+Fail point configuration involves choosing a "mode" for activation (e.g., "alwaysOn") and optionally providing additional data in the form of a BSON object.
 For the vast majority of cases, this is done by issuing a `configureFailPoint` command request.
 This is made easier in JavaScript using the `configureFailPoint` helper from [fail_point_util.js][fail_point_util].
 Fail points can also be